creightonmonson/ACI_Fabric/README.md

 # ACI Fabric Infrastructure as Code

 The goal of this repo is to provide the framework to deploy and maintain an ACI fabric using Ansible, and to do so in a modular fashion.
-The organization of this repo is don ein a way to maximize scalability and flexibility.
+The organization of this repo is done in a way to maximize scalability and flexibility.

 ```
 Directory Structure: